Studio 4 Editor: What's New and Improved

 Updated Navbar

-PRO / PRO+ / ADVANCED tags for billing tiers
+• PRO / PRO+ / ADVANCED / ADVANCED+ tags for creative classification tiers

 Element-Specific Changes